s341507/data2410-portfolio2/docs/rapport.md

 sudo docker volume create docs
 ```

-In the block below, we display our docker compose file  `portfolio2/docker/docker-compose.yml` from the docker folder in our project directory.
-This file was run with the `docker-compose up` command on VM1 to start the docker containers.
+In the block below, we display our docker compose file  `docker-compose.yml` from the docker folder in our project directory.

 ```yml
 # Docker Container setup for VM 1